audibleblink/gorsh/README.md

 $ make depends
 ```

-Follow the make command's printed instructions on creating an ssh user for the reverse proxy connection.
+Follow the make command's printed instructions on creating an ssh user for the reverse proxy
+connection.

 **Create** `configs/ssh.json`.
 There's an example json file the `configs` directory.

+**RUN** `go generate` to generate code from static assets that will be embedded in the binary

 Generate agents with: